Lulliter/cv_typst/_extensions/kazuyanagimoto/awesomecv/typst-template.typ

 }

 /// Justified header that takes a primary section and a secondary section.
 The primary section is on the left and the secondary section is on the right.
-/// - primary (content): The primary section of the header
+/// - primary (content): The primary section of the header ------- (ORG)
-/// - secondary (content): The secondary section of the header
+/// - secondary (content): The secondary section of the header ------- (LOCATION)
 #let justified-header(primary, secondary) = {
   set block(
     above: 0.7em,